Eclectic-Sheep/sheeprl/README.md

 > **Note**
 >
-> you can find more information about the observation space by following this [link](./howto/select_observations.md).
+> You can find more information about the observation space by checking [the related howto section](./howto/select_observations.md).

 ### :chart_with_upwards_trend: Check your results